If you have a substantive question, or would like to submit a proposal for a blog post, please contact our editors.

 In submitting proposals, please take note of the following:

-We welcome blog posts which address current issues in international mediation.
-We particularly welcome editorial commentary and candid views.
-We discourage posts that merely summarise cases; while many of our entries focus on specific cases, we prefer that these posts include critical analysis or explore particular themes of wider resonance.
+- We welcome proposed posts which either address mediation within a country or across borders.
+We particularly welcome posts which analyse current issues in mediation.
+We discourage posts that merely summarise cases.
+For posts which focus on specific cases, we recommend that such posts include critical analysis and explore particular themes of wider resonance.
 We are particularly keen to create a “dialogue” between posts so please do cross-refer to, and comment on, other posts.

-Your content must be original.
-If, in your post, you refer to the work of another author, you must acknowledge that author as the source of such work.
+- Your content must be your own work.
+If you refer to the work of another author in your post, you must acknowledge that author as the source of such work.

 - If you would like to publish your Kluwer post elsewhere, please allow a delay of at least 1 week from posting on the Kluwer Mediation Blog, please state at the top of the post that it was first published on the Kluwer Mediation Blog and add a hyperlink to the original Kluwer post.